-During such a challenging time, Rome is thankful for his wife, Sherrell, their four children, family and friends who have been by his side every step of the way.
-He wishes they didn’t have to be so concerned about his health, but he is grateful for their love and support.
-Before his health began to decline, Rome enjoyed being a DJ at events, spending time with his loved ones, and participating in games and activities, but these days, his activities are quite limited.
-He looks forward to the transplant that will allow him to be healthy enough to spend many more years making memories with his family and friends, but right now, he needs your help.
+During such a challenging time, Kamil is thankful for his wife, Sara, and their daughter, Emilia.
+He wishes they did not have to be so concerned about his health, but he is grateful for their love and support.
+Kamil was born in Poland, but he and his family came to the United States seeking treatment for his illness.
+After each surgery, Kamil was hopeful that he would be well enough to be able to be active and play with his sisters and cousins.
+Unfortunately, as the years passed, he realized that his condition would forever be a barrier.
+Kamil looks forward to the transplant that will allow him to be healthy enough live his life with as few limitations as possible.
+More than anything, Kamil wants to spend many more years making memories with his loved ones and being active with his daughter, but right now, he needs your help.

-Unfortunately, Rome’s hope for a new life comes at a very high price.
+Unfortunately, Kamil’s hope for a new life comes at a very high price.

-The average heart and liver transplant costs more than $1 million.
-And that’s only the beginning.
-Even with health insurance, which will cover the cost of his transplant, he faces significant expenses related to the surgery.
+The average heart and liver transplant costs more than $1.5 million.
+And that is only the beginning.
+Even with health insurance, which will cover a portion of the transplant cost, he faces significant expenses related to the surgery.
 For the rest of his life, he will need follow-up care and daily anti-rejection medications.
 Post-transplant medications are very expensive, and they are as critical to his survival as the transplant itself.

-Because Rome lives more than 95 miles from his transplant center, he incurs substantial expenses for travel, food, and lodging.
-When he receives his transplant, Rome will have to stay near the hospital during recovery, adding to the financial strain.
+Because Kamil must travel more than 575 miles from his home to the transplant center for evaluations and doctors’ appointments, he incurs substantial expenses for each trip.
+When he receives his transplant, Kamil and Sara will have to stay near the hospital for more than a year, before and during recovery, adding to the financial strain.

-You can help by making a tax-deductible donation to the National Foundation for Transplants in honor of Rome.
+You can help by making a tax-deductible donation to the National Foundation for Transplants in honor of Kamil.

-If you'd prefer to send your gift by mail, please send it to the NFT Connecticut Transplant Fund, 3249 W. Sarazen’s Circle, Suite 100, Memphis, TN 38125.
-Please be sure to write "in honor of Rome Jackson” in the memo line.
+If you'd prefer to send your gift by mail, please send it to the National Foundation for Transplants, 3249 W. Sarazen’s Circle, Suite 100, Memphis, TN 38125.
+Please be sure to write "in honor of Kamil Slomka” in the memo line.

 Thank you for your generosity!